-For example, many of the UK’s service providers use shaping to throttle down music and video streaming services when out of the country, in order to discourage customers from using large amounts of data.
-Similarly some UK broadband providers will do the same with file downloads at peak hours.
+For example, many of the UK’s service providers like T-Mobile use shaping to throttle down music and video streaming services when users are out of the country, in order to discourage customers from using large amounts of data.
+Similarly, some UK broadband providers will do the same with file downloads at peak hours.

 The classic use case of a VPN is with public Wi-Fi hotspots.
-If you are out and about with your Linux laptop (or your phone, or any other connected device), then you might want to take advantage of some free connectivity provided by your favourite coffee shop.
+If you are out and about with your Linux laptop (or your phone, or any other connected device), then you might want to take advantage of some free connectivity provided by your favorite library or coffee shop.

-A very common use of VPNs is to provide external connectivity to office networks.
+The original purpose of VPNs was to provide external connectivity to office networks.
 Using this method means that opening machines up to the world completely can be avoided; instead, only a VPN server is configured.
 When users connect to the VPN, they will be able to browse as if they were actually in the office.
-Using split tunnelling means that any internet access or local network access will still be possible, but addresses within the office IP range are routed over the VPN.
+Using split tunneling means that any internet access or local network access will still be possible, but addresses within the office IP range are routed over the VPN.

 Location, location, location

-This can be a negative thing – if you are using Google and everything comes up in another language, or content is geo-blocked – or a positive thing, if you are out of the country, and you VPN back to the UK in order to access content that is similarly restricted (BBC iPlayer is a great example).
+This can be a negative thing – if you are using Google and everything comes up in another language, or content is geo-blocked – or a positive thing, if you’re using a Netflix VPN in order to access content that is similarly restricted (Netflix and BBC iPlayer are great examples).

 VPN versus VPS